 Your network security audit should begin by identifying potential threats and vulnerabilities to the organization.
 This can be achieved by listing all network devices and mapping the network infrastructure.
 Depending on your business size, this step can take a while.

 A typical network security audit will consist of several rounds of reviews of all documented assets’ security status, especially the ones that are reachable from the public internet.
 This should be followed up with reviews of security mechanisms and practices.
 Depending on the audit’s focus, it can also be one of the parts of a larger compliance procedure.
-Audit results provide a list of critical issues and help shape the company’s cybersecurity direction.
+Audit results list critical issues and help shape the company’s cybersecurity direction.

 Network security audit checklist